ppy/osu-wiki/news/2024/2024-05-12-resurrection-cup-2024-registration-now-open.md

 ![](/wiki/shared/news/2024-05-12-resurrection-cup-2024-registrations-now-open/banner.jpg)

 **[Resurrection Cup](https://osu.ppy.sh/community/forums/topics/1919672?n=1)**, or ResCup for short, is an annual open-rank Team Vs tournament featuring teams of up to 8 players each, bringing a breath of fresh air to the top-tier competitive tournament scene.

+## Original songs & unique challenges
-Every year, we release many customs — both songs and maps — with the goal of creating unique challenges for the players competing in the tournament.

-You may want to watch the following video, showcasing all the notable [custom songs from the 2023's iteration](/wiki/osu!_originals#resurrection-cup-2023), and expect an even higher quality of production to this year's iteration:
+Every year, we release many customs - both songs and maps, intending to create unique challenges for the players competing in the tournament.
+You may want to watch the following video, showcasing our notable original songs from the 2023 iteration, and expect an even higher quality of production in this year’s iteration.

 <div align="center">
     <video width="95%" controls>